“A man’s place is in the army.”

 Modern debates over the ordination of women often miss the crucial and basic issues of the holistic concept of the ministry of the Church reflected in the New Testament.
 Of course, no person should be ordained or given any responsibilities of ministry within the Church because of gender or for the sake of a “point.”
 On the other hand, we have affirmed in the Church that no person, called and gifted by God, should be denied any role of ministry or leadership in the Church because of one’s gender.”
 [Scholer, Women in Ministry]

-The late Dr. David M. Scholer (Professor of New Testament, Fuller Seminary) is best known for his extensive scholarship that presented the biblical basis for the full inclusion of women in the church.
-He taught a popular course on “Women, the Bible and the Church” at Fuller over 30 times.
-According to Baptist News he also contributed more than 200 articles and book reviews and a number of edited volumes and publications.
+The late Dr. David M. Scholer (Professor of New Testament, Fuller Seminary) is best known for his extensive scholarship on the biblical basis for the full inclusion of women in the church.
+He taught a popular course on “Women, the Bible and the Church” at Fuller Theological Seminary over 30 times.
+According to Baptist News, he also contributed more than 200 articles and book reviews, and a number of edited volumes and publications.